 Scroll Down For:

-SCHOOL LOCATION, SCHOOL ADDRESS, CONTACTS, BOARD OF MANAGEMENT, SCHOOL UNIFORMS, TRACKSUITS, SCHOOL TIMES, BREAK TIMES, HOMEWORK CLUB, AFTER SCHOOL MINDING SERVICE, PRESCHOOLS, PUBLIC TRANSPORT, SCHOOL LUNCHES, BOOK RENTAL, INITIATIVES, ACHIEVEMENTS, EXTRACURRICULAR, COMMUNICATION, VISUAL THINKING STRATEGIES (IN PARTNERSHIP WITH UNIVERSITY COLLEGE CORK), STANDARDISED TEST SCORES.
+SCHOOL LOCATION, SCHOOL ADDRESS, SCHOOL CONTACTS, CHILD SAFEGUARDING CONTACTS, BOARD OF MANAGEMENT, SCHOOL UNIFORMS, TRACKSUITS, SCHOOL TIMES, BREAK TIMES, HOMEWORK CLUB, AFTERSCHOOL CLUBS & EXTRA CURRICULARS, CLASS LEVELS IN IRELAND & THE UK, AFTER SCHOOL MINDING SERVICE, PRESCHOOLS, PUBLIC TRANSPORT, SCHOOL LUNCHES, BOOK RENTAL, INITIATIVES, ACHIEVEMENTS, STUDENTS’ COUNCIL, COMMUNICATION, VISUAL THINKING STRATEGIES (IN PARTNERSHIP WITH UNIVERSITY COLLEGE CORK), STANDARDISED TEST SCORES.

 Scoil Mhuire Gan Smál B,